piperfw/extensions/README.md

 ### Chrome / Chromium
 Navigate to `chrome://extensions`.
 Switch on *developer mode* using the slider in the top right hand corner.
 Click 'Load unpacked' and select the `extension-name/chrome` directory (this should be placed somewhere 'safe' i.e. permanent on your firesystem).
 Key bindings can be adjusted from `chrome://extensions/shortcuts`.
 ### qutebrowser
+Make `extension-name/qutebrowser/script-name` executable (`chmod +x`) and either place this file in `~/.local/share/qutebrowser/userscripts` and evoke in qutebrowser with `:spawn --userscript script-name` or simply evoke with an absolute path e.g. `:spawn --userscript /home/user/extensions/extension-name/qutebrowser/script-name`.